syeo66/album2buy/README.md

 My reasoning: I’ve been shifting away from Spotify because the platform feels increasingly cluttered with AI-generated content, pays artists poorly, and aligns with business practices I no longer wish to support.
 Instead, I’ve returned to purchasing downloadable music.
 Thanks to my past scrobbling history, I can now identify gaps in my offline collection—essentially pinpointing which albums I streamed on Spotify but haven’t yet acquired.
 Put simply: it’s a way to systematically decide, “What should I buy next based on my listening habits?”

 ## Features
-- **Last.fm Integration**: Fetches your top 200 albums from the last year
+- **Last.fm Integration**: Fetches your top 500 albums from the last year
 - **Subsonic Compatibility**: Checks against your Subsonic music library
 - **Smart Recommendations**: Identifies up to 5 missing albums
 - **Retry Logic**: Robust error handling with 3 retry attempts
+- **Error Diagnostics**: Comprehensive error categorization and reporting
 - **Modular Architecture**: Clean separation between HTTP clients and API logic
 - **Progress Indicators**: Visual feedback with spinners and progress bars
 - **Comprehensive Testing**: 73.9% test coverage with unit and integration tests